Can I see the same vet each time?

 Do I need to have an appointment?

-We book in our patients by appointment.
-Please arrive a few minutes early to allow your pet to relax before their visit.
+Yes, we book our patients by appointment.
+Please arrive a few minutes early to allow your pet to relax before their appointment begins.

 How do I prepare for my new puppy/kitten visit?

-Congratulations on your new family member!
-Please prepare for your 1 hour introductory appointment by bringing in your puppy or kitten’s previous health records, a fresh stool sample to check for parasites and a list of any questions your may have.
-Our knowledgeable staff will provide an in depth consultation on preventive health care, behaviour, training and nutrition.
-Our veterinarian will complete a full physical exam, as well as any follow up treatments or vaccines needed and answer any questions you may have.
-Visit our Forms section and feel free to print and fill out the new puppy/kitten paperwork to bring along with you.
+Following the phone call, your puppy or kitten will come in for his/her first appointment with us.
+Please prepare for this introductory appointment by bringing in your puppy or kitten’s previous health records and a fresh stool sample to check for parasites.
+Our veterinarian will complete a full physical exam, as well as any follow-up treatments or vaccines needed and answer any questions you may have.

 How many visits does my puppy/kitten require?
 Why are boosters necessary?